Bewakoofiyaan: Box office

-Bewakoofiyaan was produced on a total budget of ₹220 million (US$2.6 million), which included ₹80 million (US$950,000) spent on promotions.
-The film was released theatrically on 14 March 2014.
+Bewakoofiyaan was made with a total budget of ₹220 million (US$2.6 million) The film was released theatrically on 14 March 2014.

-In India, the film opened to a tepid response.
-It earned between ₹20–22.5 million (US$240,000–270,000) on its first day.
-The opening weekend collection stood at ₹67.5 million (US$800,000), showing limited growth after its debut.
-Box Office India noted that this stagnation was a drawback for a multiplex-focused romantic comedy.
-Over the course of its first week, the film collected a total of ₹128 million (US$1.5 million), failing to recover its production costs.
+In India, the film opened to poor responses.
+The film earned during the first week.

-Overseas, Bewakoofiyaan had a modest theatrical run.
-According to Rentrak, it earned US$46,888 from 51 screens in the United States and US$20,850 from 15 screens in Canada.
+Overseas, Bewakoofiyaan earned from 51 screens in the United States and from 15 screens in Canada.
 In the United Kingdom and Ireland, it collected £33,620 from 26 screens.
 In Australia, it grossed A$22,145 from 14 screens, while in New Zealand, it earned NZ$12,558 from a single screen.